A Little About Us:

 If you’d like to join our email list (several messages a day, some very technical in nature, links to articles about surveillance, action item discussions, etc), send a request.

-We also have a one-a-month or so newsletter mailing list.
+We also have a quarterly newsletter mailing list.
 You might be reading this note from that list, but if you aren’t and you want to receive mail from that list, send us a request to just add you to the newsletter list.

 If you’d like to come to our next meeting to check us out, please do!
 If you’d like to meet a few of us before the meeting (e.g., there’s a Peets a block away) we can likely arrange that.
 We deal in a lot of jargon and move at a fast past through our agenda, so a little introduction will likely be helpful so that you will be able to follow more easily.
 Send us a note.